20gu00/go-learn/data/web/hade/framework/gin/README.md

 	// kill -9 is syscall.SIGKILL but can't be catch, so don't need add it signal.Notify(quit, syscall.SIGINT, syscall.SIGTERM)
 	<-quit
-	log.Println("Shutting down server...")
+	log.Println("Shutting down service...")

-	// The context is used to inform the server it has 5 seconds to finish
+	// The context is used to inform the service it has 5 seconds to finish
 	// the request it is currently handling ctx, cancel := context.WithTimeout(context.Background(), 5*time.Second)
 	defer cancel()